Setting up the API Deployer and deployment infrastructures¶

 Note

-Deploying to an external infrastructure is leveraging docker images.
+Deploying to an external infrastructure (except Databricks) leverages docker images.
 To that extent, it requires Dataiku’s “apideployer” docker base images to be built.
 See Build the base image in a custom setup.

-Once configured, you can deploy API Service to this infrastructure as explained in Deploying to an external platform.
+Once configured, you can deploy API services to this infrastructure as explained in Deploying to an external platform.

 Setting up stages¶